collective/collective.recipe.backup/README.rst

 - ``bin/zipbackup`` makes a zip backup.
-This zips the Data.fs and the blobstorage, handy for copying production data to your local machine, especially the blobstorage with its many files.
+This zips the Data.fs and the blobstorage, handy for copying production data to your local machine, especially the blobstorage with its many files.  *Note*: the Data.fs and blobstorage (or other storages) are *not* combined in one file; you need to download multiple files.
+Enable this script by using the ``enable_zipbackup`` option.

-- ``bin/ziprestore`` restores the latest zip backup.
+- ``bin/ziprestore`` restores the latest zipbackup.